 In a 2016 report entitled “Fiscal Policies for Diet and Prevention of Noncommunicable Diseases,” it presented new data on how adding a tax that raises the prices for sugary drinks by 20 percent could reduce sales and consumption, resulting in positive health benefits.

 Commission member Eric Hargan, a deputy secretary for health and human services in U.S. President Donald Trump’s administration, opposed having the commission recommend such a measure, The Associated Press reported.
-The U.N. health agency’s $4 billion budget comes from assessed and voluntary contributions, and the United States provides $59 million, or 23.7 percent, of WHO’s $249 million in biennial assessed contributions, budget figures show.
+The U.N. health agency’s US$4 billion budget comes from assessed and voluntary contributions, and the United States provides US$59 million, or 23.7 percent, of WHO’s US$249 million in biennial assessed contributions, budget figures show.